 My name is Jacob Charles, a Software Engineer at gWorks.
 I specialize in Geospatial technologies, and empower local governments through simple software solutions.
 I studied Geography and Computer Science at the University of Nebraska-Lincoln, and have been a professional software developer for over five years.

-Alain is a Google Developer Expert in Web Technologies / Angular.
+Alain is a Google Developer Expert in Web Technologies, Angular, and Google Maps.
 His daily mission is to help development teams get started and become fluent with Angular.
+He has taught Angular on all six continents!

-He is the organizer of the Google Developer Group chapter in Sacramento, California, conference speaker, and published author of several video courses.
+A world-traveler and photographer, Alain is also the organizer of the Google Developer Group chapter in Sacramento, California, an international conference speaker, and a published author of several video courses.

 Mike Cole is a developer currently freelancing from Cedar Falls, IA.
 He's been around the proverbial block in the IT profession and has a wide array of experience in many fields.
 He is incredibly lazy and is always looking for easier and more streamlined ways to solve everyday problems.
 His passions in life include his family, sarcastic memes, the outdoors, and always having the last word.